zhenging/phys208b/notes/34_geometric_optics/3402_reflection_at_a_spherical_surface.md

 b. -75.6 cm
 c.
 Graph

-34.14 For a convex spherical mirror that has focal length $f = -12.0 \text cm, what is the distance of an object from the mirror’s vertex if the height of the image is half the height of the object?
+34.14 For a convex spherical mirror that has focal length $f = -12.0$ cm, what is the distance of an object from the mirror’s vertex if the height of the image is half the height of the object?
+>Solution
+Todo